Session Expired

 AI Summary

-This bill mandates a report on AI-related investigations under the Tennessee Consumer Protection Act from 2024 to 2025.
+This bill mandates a report on AI-related investigations under the Tennessee Consumer Protection Act from 2024 to 2025, to be submitted to specific committee chairs.

 Business Impact